perej1/elliptical-sim/README.md

 1. Performance of an elliptical extreme quantile region estimator is compared to a competing extreme quantile region estimator based on halfspace depth [1].
-Relative errors for both estimators are computed for each simulation scenario, and the errors are saved in the directory `sim-data/errors/`.
-Additionally, directory `sim-data/` includes the following data for reproducibility:
+Relative errors for both estimators are computed for each simulation scenario.

-   - true quantile regions,
-   - estimates (elliptical and depth) and
-   - samples, from which the estimates are calculated.
+However, simulation data is not stored in Github since files are too large.
 On the other hand, directory `summmary-data/` includes some summary statistics for relative errors of each scenario.
 Also, illustrative figures are included.

 2. An example with skewed t-distribution is constructed.
 Here we use elliptical extreme quantile region estimator for estimation, and thus, estimated quantile